Ameba-AIoT/ameba-arduino-doc/source/amebapro2/API_Documents/BLE/Class BLERemoteDescriptor.rst

 **Returns**
 ~~~~~~~~~~~

-This function returns TRUE if writing data to remote device descriptor
+This function returns TRUE if writing data to remote device descriptor is successful.
-is successful.

 **Example Code**
 ~~~~~~~~~~~~~~~~

 NA

-.. note :: “BLERemoteDescriptor.h” must be included to use the class function.
+.. note :: "BLERemoteDescriptor.h" must be included to use the class function.

 **BLERemoteDescriptor::writeData16**
 ------------------------------------